tzuhsien/Voice-conversion-evaluation/README.md

 We provide several dataset parsers in the directory of parsers.
 The default parser is the same as the dataset name.
 You can name the dataset by yourself and specify a particular parser.

 # Inference
 Easy to inference several voice conversion models with a unified I/O interface.
 You should prepare metadata before you inference voice conversion models.
-After inferencing voice conversion models, the metadata will be copy into the output directory and add relative paths of converted audios.
+After inferencing voice conversion models, the metadata will be copy into the output directory and add the relative paths of converted audios.
+All of the pretrained models can find in [releases](https://github.com/tzuhsien/Voice-conversion-evaluation/releases).
+Please put the checkpoints into the correspond model directory, e.g. ```models/any2any/AdaIN-VC/checkpoints```.
 There is an example for inference below.
 ```
   python inference.py \